 In this scenario, you can skip ahead to Step 3 to begin troubleshooting and resolving the issue to ensure optimal network performance.

-If you've identified latency issues occurring on both network sessions, you can use Obkio's Device Monitoring feature to compare data and gain further insight into the root cause of the issue.
+If you've identified latency issues occurring on both network sessions, you can use Obkio's Network Device Monitoring feature to compare data and gain further insight into the root cause of the issue.

 This will help you understand whether the latency issue is occurring on your end or over the Internet in your service provider's network, providing valuable information for troubleshooting and resolving the issue.